 The Company permanently reinvests eligible earnings of its foreign subsidiaries and, accordingly, does not accrue any U.S. income taxes that would arise if these earnings were repatriated.
-The unrecognized deferred tax liability associated with the outside basis difference of its foreign subsidiaries is estimated at \$3.2 million for those subsidiaries.
+The unrecognized deferred tax liability associated with the outside basis difference of its foreign subsidiaries is estimated at \$3.5 million for those subsidiaries.
 The Company has continued to reinvest permanently the excess earnings of Oppenheimer Israel (OPCO) Ltd. in its own business.
-With the passage of the TCJA, the Company will continue to review its historical treatment of these earnings to determine whether its historical practice will continue or whether a change is warranted.
+The Company will continue to review its historical treatment of these earnings to determine whether its historical practice will continue or whether a change is warranted.

-As of June 30, 2020, the Company has net deferred tax assets of \$13.7 million.
-Included in deferred tax assets on a tax-effected basis are timing differences arising with respect to compensation and other expenses not currently deductible for tax purposes and a net operating loss carryforward related to Oppenheimer Israel (OPCO) Ltd. (valued at \$2.8 million on a tax-effected basis).
+As of December 31, 2020, the Company has net deferred tax assets of \$15.8 million.
+Included in deferred tax assets on a tax-effected basis are timing differences arising with respect to compensation and other expenses not currently deductible for tax purposes and a net operating loss carryforward related to Oppenheimer Israel (OPCO) Ltd. (valued at \$3.2 million on a tax-effected basis).